LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### {method}_deploy_years (Sites file)

 **Description:** This is a propagating parameter that can be set at multiple levels of granularity.
 See [deploy_year](#deployment_years--propagating-parameter) for more details on what this parameter represents.
-In this file, this is a list of integers representing which years the specified method can be deployed on.
+In this file, this is a list of integers representing which years the specified method can be deployed on for the given site.

 This parameter can also be set in the following files: